 Non-U.S. citizen resident physicians must secure a visa allowing direct patient care and be permitted to enter the United States in compliance with the Department of Homeland Security regulations.
 In accordance with Section 3.3 of the Resident Agreement, the resident physician will forfeit their position in the Residency Program of Penn State Hershey if they are ineligible or unable to be physically present and perform the duties associated with their position as of the first day of the Resident Agreement period, for any reason.
 Any signed contracts or previous agreements are null and void at that time.

 Reviewed: Feb.
 24, 2014

-The following policies are available for view on the Infonet, accessible to on-campus users at Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine.
-Login is required.
+The following policies are available for view on the policy portal.
+Penn State Health/Penn State College of Medicine login is required.